hapax/hapax.github.io/assets/simple-physics.md

 to black holes, aliens, dark energy, turbulence, mosh pits, and the amount of money concealed in couches across Canada!

+A final point.
-This not just about excellence and creativity: hackery has clear pedagogical implications.
+Hackery is not just about excellence and creativity, but has clear pedagogical implications.
 Sure, you can wait until grad school to learn about Stokes' law, power usage in Vancouver, or the size the E. coli genome.